GPII/universal/documentation/loginAndLogoutFlow.md

 The user login process is as follows:

-1. a GET request is sent to either `/user/:token/login` or `/user/:token/proximityTriggered`.
-This is retrieved by the relevant handler in `UserLogonStateChange`, and if it is found that the token needs to be logged in, the `onUserToken` event is fired (via the `gpii.flowManager.userLogonHandling.loginUser` function)
+1. a GET request is sent to either `/user/:gpiiKey/login` or `/user/:gpiiKey/proximityTriggered`.
+This is retrieved by the relevant handler in `UserLogonStateChange`, and if it is found that the GPII key needs to be logged in, the `onGpiiKey` event is fired (via the `gpii.flowManager.userLogonHandling.loginUser` function)
-2. the `onUserToken` event has three listeners:
+2. the `onGpiiKey` event has three listeners:
    1. UserLogonStateChange's `getDeviceContext`, which fetches the device reporter data.
 When this has been fetched an `onDeviceContext` event is fired.
    2. `getPreferences` (FlowManagerRequests), which fetches the preferences and fires the `onPreferences` event when the preferences are fetched.
-   3. `setUserToken` (FlowManagerRequests) which sets the userToken property in the handler
+   3. `setGpiiKey` (FlowManagerRequests) which sets the gpiiKey property in the handler
 3. the `onDeviceContext` event has one listener:
    1. `getSolutions` (FlowManagerRequests), which fetches the solutions registry and filters it based on the device reporter info.
 The `onSolutions` event is fired with the result.
 4. The `onReadyToMatch` event is listening to the three events described above: `onDeviceContext`, `onPreferences` and `onSolutions`.
 When these three events have been fired, the `onReadyToMatch` event will be triggered.